-- From Leongatha to Koonwarra the trail descends gently to the dairy farming country for which this area is renowned.
+- From Leongatha to Koonwarra the trail descends gently to more dairy farming country for which this area is renowned.
 Give way to dairy cattle crossing the trail!

-- at Koonwarra, an underpass goes beneath the highway before entering one of the most scenic sections around the Black Spur with its two historic bridges
+- From Koonwarra, an underpass takes the trail beneath the highway before it enters one of its most scenic sections, through the Black Spur via two historic bridges.

-- check out the even longer old timber railway bridge alongside the new bridge over Tarwin River near Meeniyan
+- Check out the even longer timber trestle alongside the new rail trail one, over the Tarwin River.

-Koonwarra has a general store and bakery, ideal for an intermediate break.
+Koonwarra has a café and bakery, making it ideal for a short break.

 Meeniyan is a small town but its exceptional facilities include accommodation, shops, a gallery and many dining options.
 A recent Gippsland Tourism Town of Excellence Award winner, Meeniyan has an involved and progressive community and offers free wi-fi throughout the town.

-Here the railway began a long diversion south to Fish Creek to avoid the highest part of the Hoddle Range.
+Here the railway travelled south to Fish Creek to avoid the highest part of the Hoddle Range.

-- There is a functioning weighbridge at Buffalo railway station that will be the nucleus of a future museum
+- Buffalo has a functioning weighbridge at the railway station that will form the nucleus of a museum.

-- The trail then enters the foothills of the Hoddle Range.
-Several cuttings and embankments provide changing views
+- The trail now enters the foothills of the Hoddle Range.
+Several cuttings and embankments provide changing views.

-- At Fish Creek the former freight sidings are now a parking area but the station platform remains.
-Note the fish-shaped tables in the picnic shelter
+- At Fish Creek the station platform remains.
+It has toilets and a picnic area with fish-shaped tables in the shelter.

-- Only a platform remains at Foster station site but there are plans to make it a community feature.
-Follow Station Rd for 1 km to the town centre
+- Only a platform remains at Foster but there are plans to make it a community feature.

 Foster is a larger town and has facilities for visitors enjoying the spectacular sea views.